Ali (2001 film): Box office

-Ali opened on December 25 (Christmas Day), 2001 and grossed a total of $14.7 million in 2,446 theaters during its opening weekend.
+Ali opened on December 25, 2001, and grossed a total of $14.7 million in 2,446 theaters during its opening weekend.
 The film went on to gross a total of $87.7 million worldwide.

 Due to its high production and marketing costs, the film ended up losing Columbia Pictures as much as $100 million.
-The film’s failure was partly due to its competition with The Lord of the Rings: The Fellowship of the Ring.
+The film's failure was partly due to its competition with The Lord of the Rings: The Fellowship of the Ring.